You can also study this course:

 What facilities can I use?

-Bring your designs to life at the Red Shed, our fashion and textiles facility where you’ll find all the equipment you need, including sewing and garment production facilities, knit machines, screen printing equipment and a dye laboratory.
+Bring your designs to life in our fashion and textile workshop where you’ll find all the equipment you need, including sewing and garment production facilities, knit machines, screen printing equipment and a dye laboratory.

 What will I study?

 You’ll have the opportunity to immerse yourself in the industry with live briefs and student design competitions.
 As well as the chance to join workshops run by other courses.
 Why not try woodwork, fine metalwork, 3D printing, or even ceramics to enhance your practice?